AlphaGergedan/Towards-Soft-Error-Resilience-in-SWE-with-Teampi/README.md

 ### Testing ###

-For testing the methods we prepared a bash script `runTests.sh` that runs all the methods and compares their results without injecting any SDC.
-Make sure to install [bc](https://www.gnu.org/software/bc/) and export the environment variable `TEAMS=2` before running the script.
-One can specify the simulation parameters like simulation duration or decompositon factor, which only affects the method 3 and 4.
-We take the outputs of the first method (no resilience) as a reference solution for all the comparisons.
-The parameters of the script are almost identical to the simulation, the user should also provide a build directory.
+For testing we have prepared a bash script `runTests.sh` that runs all the methods and compares their results without injecting any SDC.
+Make sure to install [bc](https://www.gnu.org/software/bc/) and export the environment variable `TEAMS=2` before running this script.
+One can specify the simulation parameters like simulation duration or decompositon factor, which only affects the method ***Sharing*** and ***Redundant***.
+We take the outputs of the method ***NoRes*** as a reference solution for all the comparisons.
+We have noticed that netcdf outputs can sometimes produce different binaries even for the same method for large simulation grids.
+In this case one can verify the data arrays' equality by running the script `scripts/ncfloatcmp.py`.
+The parameters of the test script are almost identical to the simulation, the user should also provide a build directory.
 Here is an example test run:
 ```
 bash runTests.sh -b build-directory -n 4 -x 200 -y 200 -t 10 -d 8
 ```

-We have also prepared a script to see how many SDCs can be detected in the methods 3 and 4 using the admissibility checks.
-It is important to mention that the SDC injection is called in the application itself, and can be changed in the methods to test different kinds of SDCs.
-Default bitflip injection covers 12 arrays with all the main data arrays b,h,hv,hu and the net-update arrays and the array, float and bit to corrupt is randomly selected.
-After the injection we wait for the application to finish and we compare its team's outputs with the reference solution.
-We assume that the method has detected and corrected the error, if any of its team outputs are matching with the reference solution and the application actually reported the faulty team.
+We have also prepared a script to analyze the outcome of SDCs in the methods
+***Sharing*** and ***Redundant***.
+It is important to mention that the SDC injection is called in the application itself, and therefore can only be changed in the methods (bitflips are implemented in the blocks with different types of injections) to test different kinds of SDCs.
+Default bitflip injection covers the largest data structures in SWE applications: 12 arrays with all the main data arrays b,h,hv,hu and the net-update arrays.
+The array, float and bit to corrupt is randomly selected.
+After the injection we wait for the application to finish and we compare its teams' outputs with a reference solution from ***NoRes***.
+We assume that a method has detected and corrected the error, if any of its team outputs are matching with the reference solution and the application actually reported the faulty team.
 So the user can know which teams have detected an SDC in their blocks and could have written a faulty output.
+For more detailed explanation on the outcome analysis, please see the script `scripts/extractSDC_correctionRate.py` which was used to analyze the standard output of our bitflip injection script `runSDCAnalysis.sh` to decide whether an injected error has resulted in a correctable outcome, DUE or SDC.
+The script `scripts/runSDCAnalysis.sh` runs the method multiple times and injects a bitflip in each run.
 The number of runs with SDC injection can be specified in the `-r` flag.
-Provide big numbers to see a more precise detection/correction rate.
+Provide big numbers to see more precise DUE/Correctable outcome rates.
 Here is an example run with 5 SDC injections executions the methods 5 times and injects a random SDC in each of them:
 ```
-bash runSDCAnalysis.sh -b build-directory -n 2 -x 200 -y 200 -t 20 -d 1 -r 5
+bash runSDCAnalysis.sh -b build-directory -n 2 -x 200 -y 200 -t 20 -d 1 -r 5 >> output
+python scripts/extractSDC_correctionRate.py output build-directory 2 200 200 20 1
 ```